 Exchange options when you need cash

-ATMs – Local ATMs will almost always be the cheapest way to exchange money.
-Generally speaking, ATMs charge the spot rate plus about 2.5%.
-This extra charge is known as a foreign transaction fee and can’t be avoided.
+Using local ATMs is one of the cheapest way to exchange money.
+Generally speaking, ATMs charge the spot rate plus about 2.5% -3.5%.
+This extra charge is known as a foreign transaction fee and can’t be avoided (check with your debit card provider for the exact fee).
 Your home bank and the specific machine you’re using may also charge you a one-time fee of up to $5 so that’s something to consider with your overall costs.
-The best way to exchange money while minimizing costs is to simply withdraw your daily limit or use an ATM that’s partners with your bank.
+The best way to exchange money while minimizing costs is to simply withdraw your daily limit or use an ATM that’s a partner with your bank.

-Foreign exchange offices – This gets a bit tricky since every exchange office has different rates.
+This gets a bit tricky since every exchange office has different rates.
 Foreign exchange offices found in airports and malls usually don’t have good rates.
 Any “no-fee” exchange office also tends to have higher rates since they need to make a commission.
 Despite all of this, some exchange bureaus offer competitive rates.
 The key is to know what the exchange rates are so you can do the math to see if the rates are fair.
-If the premium is around 2.5% then you’re getting a decent rate.
+If the premium is 2.5% or less then you’re getting a decent rate.

 For a more detailed look at the above and why travellers cheques are pretty much useless these days, check out my post about the best foreign exchange options for travellers.